scramjetorg/transform-hub/README.md

 # The Idea

-Scramjet Transform Hub is a serverless systems that allows you to easily deploy, run and interconnect programs that process repetitive data tasks in long running processes.
+Scramjet Transform Hub is a serverless system that allows you to easily deploy, run and interconnect programs that process repetitive data tasks in long-running processes.
 STH can be run just as well on a Raspberry Pi as it can on a massive 128 core Epyc bare metal server.
 It installs in one simple command and deploys your app to the cloud just as easily...
-Oh and the app is incredibly simple too:
+Oh, and the app is incredibly simple too:

 ```js
 export (input: Readable) => async function*() {